Welcome to the Junior School

 Mrs J Goodacre (Deputy Head Pastoral)

-Mrs P Pacyna (Deputy Head of Junior School)
+Mr M Redmond (Deputy Head Pastoral of Junior School)

-Bedford Modern School has two independent, confidential counsellors.
-They visit at various times during the week but also as demand requires.
-All students are welcome to see the counsellor and appointments can be made via the Pastoral Team.
+Bedford Modern School has two independent, confidential counsellors who visit the school on a weekly basis.
+Appointments are co-ordinated by the wellbeing team, referrals for counselling can be made by students, staff or parents.
 Bedford Modern School also has a specific guidance booklet on bereavement, for staff to help a student deal with loss or grief.
 If you would like any further information on this issue, please contact the Pastoral Team.

 It is the right of all children to receive their education without being humiliated, abused and oppressed.
 It is EVERYONE’S responsibility to ensure that it takes place in an atmosphere that is caring and protective.

 “Bullying may be defined as: Behaviour by an individual or group, usually repeated over time, that intentionally hurts another individual or group, either physically or emotionally”.